taichi-dev/taichi/docs/cli_utilities.rst

 ------------------
-When reporting bugs, consider run ``ti diagnose`` and attach its output, this helps maintainers to see more about your system information so that they could hopefully resolve the issue quicker.
+When reporting bugs, consider run ``ti diagnose`` and attach its output, this helps maintainers to see more about your system information so that they could hopefully resolve the issue easier.

 .. _cli_video_tools: